aglabx/dnaBPE/README.md

 - Transforms the input DNA sequences using the computed BPE tokens.
 - Ouput file with information about token frequencies and positions in the input sequences.

+## Memory requirements

+For the fast version (default or bpe.fast.exe):

+The forward and reverse T2T human genomes takes about 200 GB of RAM once and then lower it during computation.
+Memory requirements are linear with the size of the input sequences.

+For the slow version (bpe.lowmem.exe):

+The forward and reverse T2T human genomes takes about 20 GB of RAM.
+Memory requirements are linear with the size of the input sequences.

 ## Requirements

 - A C++ compiler with C++17 support.